 We are strong believers that each one of us is unique in personality, circumstance and need; and yet we have our humanness in common.
 So what we are considering are good principles to keep you physically and mentally well – both of which reduce loneliness.

-So in this context, we are aiming for you to find solitude when you are on your own; and be connecting meaningfully when you are seeking people (leveraging technology).
+So in this context, we are aiming for you to find solitude when you are on your own; and be connecting meaningfully when you are seeking people (in person, and leveraging technology).

-Develop an indoors routine, with creativity and flexibility.
+Develop an indoors routine, a combination of familiarity, flexibility, mindfulness, movement and creativity.
 Every day create balance taking these factors into account.

 We encourage you to get fresh air by opening windows in your home… and going outside on your property.